 The Scrutiny Panel will be consulted upon this EIA (Screening) document.

 Are proposed actions necessary and proportionate to the desired outcomes?

-The Scrutiny Panel will after completion of its evidence gathering, formulate conclusions and recommendations as appropriate including consideration of the following areas:
+The Scrutiny Panel will after completion of its evidence gathering, formulate conclusions and recommendations as appropriate, concerning provision of athletics facilities in Northampton.